 Approach this process with patience, assertiveness, and a calm mindset.
 It can be frustrating and long due to the complexity of insurance systems, so stay kind and persistent when speaking with representatives.

+Document all of your interactions with insurance.
 Keep an organized folder of all the interactions with insurance.
-Keep detailed notes including names, job titles/roles, dates, and reference numbers.
+Keep detailed notes including names, job titles/roles, dates, and reference numbers for calls, approvals, and denials.
 Be prepared for miscommunications between departments.

 -

-Before starting treatment (or as soon as possible), contact your insurance provider by contacting the number on the back of your insurance card.
+Before starting treatment (or as soon as possible), contact your insurance provider by calling the number on the back of your insurance card.

+The first person you talk to will most likely be unfamiliar with the NDE or PPO waiver process, even though they may think they do.
 Ask to speak with a “case manager” or “care advocate” about getting out-of-network coverage at in-network rates.
-If they’re unfamiliar with this, ask for terms like “single case agreement” or “letter of agreement.”
-This is not what you are looking for (you are looking for a network exception/gap exception) but this may lead you to the right person.
+Sometimes you may need to ask for someone who handles “single case agreements” or “letters of agreement.”
+Although this is not what you are looking for (again, you are looking for a NDE/PPO waiver/gap exception), this may lead you to the right person.

-If a corporate employer provides your insurance, there may be a human resources team member, appointed liaison, or representative for the insurance company who can help you navigate this process.
+If a corporate employer provides your insurance, there may be a human resources team member, appointed liaison, or representative for the insurance company available through your employer who can help you navigate this process.

-Remember stay calm and be prepared to educate the representatives you speak with.
-If you encounter difficulties, ask to speak to a supervisor or consider ending the call and calling back to get a fresh start.
+This first step can be the most frustrating part.
+Sometimes calls and wait times are long, so pick a time to call when you are not rushed and have something else to do while you wait on hold.
+Remember, stay calm and be prepared to educate the representatives you speak with.
+If you encounter difficulties, ask to speak to a supervisor or consider ending the call and calling back to get a fresh start with a different representative.

 -

-Research their suggested providers, and if they aren’t OCD specialists, share your findings with the insurance company.
+Research the providers they suggest, and if they aren’t OCD specialists, share your findings with the insurance company.
 Explain any previous unsuccessful experiences you may have had with non-specialist therapists.
 There may be other reasons the providers on the list are not appropriate for you: Do they treat the age group you need (fewer providers treat children and adolescents)?
 Are they within a 10-mile radius of where you live?
-Make sure to make these points, as well.
+Are they accepting new patients within a reasonable amount of time?
+Make sure to make these points with your insurance, as well.

-Emphasize that specialist treatment is a better investment despite it's upfront cost.
+Emphasize that specialist treatment is a better investment despite its upfront cost.
 Present the case that you are trying to save them money by getting faster instead of making them spend more money over a long period of time on ineffective therapy.
+This is the bottomline with insurance companies, unfortunately.

 -